viklund/FEGA-onboarding/CONTRIBUTING.md

 ## Introduction

 This document describes how you can contribute to the development of onboarding materials for establishing a Federated European Genome-phenome Archive (FEGA) nodes by suggesting or requesting changes to the materials via GitHub (GH).
+The goal is for these materials to continue evolving over time while the Federated EGA Network is being established, making use of knowledge and expertise across the FEGA nodes.
+All contributions are welcome, and we aim to make contributing as easy as possible!

 **What is in this document?**
  - Guidelines for requesting changes to FEGA onboarding materials via GH issues
  - Guidelines for proposing changes to FEGA onboarding materials via GH pull requests
+ - Guidelines for reporting bugs

 **Who should be reading this document?**
  - Anyone contributing to establishing a FEGA node in their local jurisdiction
  - Anyone interested in improving onboarding materials for establishing a FEGA node

 **What *isn't* in this document?**
-- Training materials for individuals who want to use FEGA services (e.g. data submitters, data requesters, data controllers). **TBD where this can be found**
+- Training materials for using FEGA services (e.g. data discovery, data submission, data access). **TBD where this can be found**
 - Onboarding materials for establishing a FEGA node.
 This information can be found here **Link to README of this repo**.

 ## Requesting changes to FEGA onboarding materials